TrojanEdit: Multimodal Backdoor Attack Against Image Editing Model: Related Work

 The first backdoor attack on diffusion models was proposed by Chou et al.~\cite{Chou2023Howbackdoordm} for image generation without conditional guidance.
 In their approach, they embedded a trigger in the input image and trained the model on these triggered images, paired with target outputs.
 Later, Zhai et al.~\cite{Zhai2023Text-to-ImageEasilyBackdoored} extended this attack to text-conditional guidance models by using a space in the text as the trigger.
 In these backdoor-injected text-to-image models, a clean prompt generates a normal image, but if the prompt contains the trigger, the model generates a predetermined image.
 Subsequent studies~\cite{Vice2024BAGM:, Ramesh2022Hierarchical} primarily focused on injecting backdoors into different parts of text-to-image models.
 However, these backdoor attacks on diffusion models~\cite{Chou2023Howbackdoordm, Chou2023VillanDiffusionbackdoor, Vice2024BAGM:, Zhai2023Text-to-ImageEasilyBackdoored, Huang2024PersonalizationFew-ShotBackdoorDiffusion, Wang2024Thenbackdoordm} have only considered injecting backdoors into image generation models, while image editing models have not been studied.
-Given that image editing models differ from image generation models in that they accept multimodal inputs, thereby raising a question: How do different modalities of triggers perform within image editing models?
+Furthermore, they only considered unimodal backdoors (visual and textual) and did not take multimodal backdoors into account.
 Although there has been some research on multimodal backdoors, they have not focused on diffusion models~\cite{BackdooringMultimodalLearning, MultimodalBackdoorsQA}.

-Backdoor attacks on multimodal trigger diffusion models, such as image editing models, have yet to be explored.
+We have summarized the backdoor attack methods related to this work (see Table~\ref{tab:backdoor_methods_Comparison}).
+Currently, there is no research on multimodal backdoor attacks for diffusion models.